Moayad93/tic-tac-toe/README.md

 To-do
 ------
-The game currently has just a multiplayer mode.
-So, if AI added to be played against it would make it better
+The game currently has a multiplayer mode.
+So, AI would be added to be played against to make the game better

 Author
 ------